EmmS21/Prompts/AdSelector.md

 ## Instructions

 Select {number_of_ads} to use to run Google Search Ads.
 For each ad, select the appropriate keywords to use.
-Ensure that no keyword is used in more than one ad.
+A keyword can only be used in one ad and should never be repeated in other ads.
+Ensure all keywords have been assigned to an ad.

 ## Output Format
 Return the final output as a JSON response with the following keys.
 Do not return any other text or explanations, just return the JSON alone: